Harmelen train disaster: Victims

 Both trains were heavily packed—180 occupants in the six-carriage multiple units and circa 900 aboard the 11-carriage express train, made up of seven recent vehicles and five old Mat '24 trailers.
 Of approximately 1080 people aboard the trains, 93 lost their lives, including the drivers of both trains.

 Aftermath

-The accident spurred the installation on Dutch railways of the system of automatic train protection known as Automatische treinbeïnvloeding (ATB), which automatically overrides the driver in such a "signal passed at danger" situation.
+The collision spurred the installation on Dutch railways of the system of automatic train protection known as Automatische treinbeïnvloeding (ATB), which automatically overrides the driver in such a "signal passed at danger" situation.

 The junction was later rebuilt as a flying junction in the 1990s.